darinz/DL/02_Neural_Network/04_network_topologies.md

 - **No parameter sharing**: Each connection has its own weight
 - **No spatial structure**: Treats all inputs equally
 - **Computational cost**: Expensive for large layers

+> **Common Pitfall:**
+> Using fully connected layers for high-dimensional data (like images) leads to huge parameter counts and overfitting.
+Use convolutional layers for spatial data!

 ### Implementation